WKU Student Publications Policy Manual

 There must be a receipt filled out for all payments on accounts.
 Never turn in a check or cash without a receipt attached.
 Even when a client prepays for an ad there must be a receipt for the entire amount turned into the business office.
 Turn in all money to the business office daily.

-The creative team will be responsible for the composition all ads that are not submitted by email.
+The Cherry Creative team will be responsible for the composition all ads that are not submitted by email.
 The creative director will assign ads to each team member.
 Ads that require a proof will be given a top priority.
 The creative team should check in at the Herald twice a day to see if they are needed or have messages.
 On production days, the creative team will need to be available whenever needed.
 Account services and the creative team will work in tandem to produce all spec ads.
 Spec ads are vital to the progression of new clients.
 The creative team will go through a modified sales seminar to ensure they understand how to service walk-in clients.
 Creative team members must provide any information needed by the AdPro system to ensure payment for their work.

 Online corrections and removals